MarcosOps/priceperprice/README.md

 ### How it works

-1. The pipeline uses the `cimg/android:2023.08-node` Docker image, which includes Node.js and Android SDK.
+1. The pipeline uses the `cimg/android:2024.01-node` Docker image, which includes Node.js 18.18+ and Android SDK.
-2. It installs dependencies, including Expo CLI and EAS CLI.
+2. It installs dependencies, including Expo CLI and EAS CLI as dev dependencies.
 3. It configures EAS to build the APK locally.
 4. It creates placeholder images for the app icon and splash screen.
 5. It builds the APK using EAS CLI.